Q: What is a pelvic floor physical therapist?

 Q: What should I wear to the initial appointment?

 A: Please bring a pair of shorts to the first session.
-I will evaluate your hips, spine, and abdomen and basketball or running shorts are ideal to access these structures.
+We will evaluate your hips, spine, and abdomen and basketball or running shorts are ideal to access these structures.

 Q: Why is yoga useful as a home program?